Lucas-c-waldburger/ProtoIO/README.md

 Both functions are templated so that they can work with a wide range of STL containers (those that conform to template <typename, Allocator>).
 Additionally, the macros at the top of ProtoIO.h define the proper includes depending on what system the user is running; The OPEN_WRITE/OPEN_READ/CLOSE_FILE function definitions are able to account for the differences in syntax.

 The protobuf source code is included inside the "dependencies" folder.
-The top-level CMakeLists.txt should be able to properly locate the protobuf dependencies.
+The top-level CMakeLists.txt includes the option BUILD_PROTOBUF if not already installed on your machine.
+(OFF by default)

 Alternatively, one can build the project using clang/g++.
 This requires the user to already have protobuf installed.